 When it comes to technology stacks, LAMP stack further simplifies the web app development with PHP.
 LAMP is an abbreviation of Linux, Apache, MySQL and PHP and works well for dynamic web applications.
 It can be combined with other open source software packages which result in high flexibility and customization.
 The other variations of LAMP include MAMP Mac OS), WAMP ( Windows OS), and XAMPP (which runs on Linux, Windows and Mac making it truly cross-platform).

-Python/Django is the tech stack which uses Python as the programming language and Ruby on Rails is the web framework that is written in Ruby.
+Python/Django is the tech stack which uses Python as the programming language.

 4. Performance and Speed

-PHP 7 and Ruby both run on JIT engines which makes the development speed considerably faster than Python.
+PHP 7 onward runs on JIT engines which makes the development speed considerably faster than Python.
 While the versions before the launch of PHP 7 were quite slow and lagged behind, PHP 7 and the versions after that are typically three times faster than a program written in Python.

-The Jit engines in PHP and Ruby improve the code execution speed of the web application.
+The Jit engines in PHP improve the code execution speed of the web application.
 Behavioral studies show that the users tend to abandon the web page if it takes more than 3 seconds to get loaded.
-This comes as a huge advantage while striving for quick loading web pages which are a necessity in the current times.
+Thus, the faster application loading times come as a huge advantage while striving for quick loading web pages.

-The biggest advantage PHP has over Ruby/Python is return types which result in faster code execution and hence gets an edge over the other programming languages when it comes to performance.
+The biggest advantage PHP has over Python is return types which result in faster code execution and hence gets an edge over the other programming languages when it comes to performance.

-Verdict: PHP, after the release of PHP 7 is the best bet for developing fast loading web applications.
-The next best option would be Ruby which not only has fast code execution but also results in faster development, followed by Python.
+PHP, after the release of PHP 7 is the best bet for developing fast loading web applications.

 PHP ranks among one of the most popular programming languages for web development and hence has a greater number of resources available, bringing down the costs associated.
 As a business owner, if you are short on monetary resources, PHP gives you great incentive.
-While all three programming languages are open source, the cost of hiring developers varies significantly.
+While both these programming languages are open source, the cost of hiring developers varies significantly.

 Due to higher competition, hiring a PHP developer results in acquiring an equally talented and experienced resource at lower costs.
-The remuneration rates when hiring Ruby developer or Python developer are higher due to the lesser resources available.
-Python is a programming language that has been developed keeping the coder in mind and hence has a low learning curve.
-PHP development is also easier to start from scratch as compared to Ruby which is a tougher programming language to master.
+The remuneration rates when hiring a Python developer are higher due to the lesser resources available.

-The hosting costs also vary significantly between PHP and Ruby with the costs rising significantly upwards in case of the latter.
-Finding a hosting that supports a Ruby on Rails application is going to come with a hefty price tag compared to PHP hosting and this adds to the overall development and maintenance costs as well.
+The hosting costs also vary significantly between PHP and Python with the costs rising significantly upwards in case of the latter.
+Finding a hosting that supports a Python application is higher as compared to PHP hosting and this adds to the overall development and maintenance costs as well.

-Verdict: PHP is hands down more cost effective compared to Python and Ruby.
+PHP is hands down more cost effective compared to Python.

 PHP and Python both have staggering support from the developer community.
 When it comes to repositories and libraries, PHP takes the crown.
 It has a large pool of developers and online resources.
 The number of questions on PHP and Python on online resources like StackOverflow are also more numerous than Ruby which is directly indicative of greater resource availability for PHP.

-Verdict: PHP ties with Python in terms of community support and documentation available with Ruby framework coming a close second.
+PHP ties with Python in terms of community support and documentation available.

 PHP is a dynamically typed language which may result in difficulties while scaling if your team is not experienced enough.
 As the application grows larger and more complex, tracking down the errors and fixing them becomes a tough task.

-Verdict: Python/Django ranks as the best option to build highly scalable web applications while Ruby on Rails is the framework of choice if you need a faster time to market.
+Python/Django ranks as the best option to build highly scalable web applications.

 The web is baked into PHP’s DNA.
 You can straight up embed it in HTML.
-You can’t really do that in Python or Ruby.
-Python and Ruby require frameworks (Django and Rails) to give you reasonable web-oriented functionality.
+You can’t really do that in Python.
+It requires frameworks (Django) to give you reasonable web-oriented functionality.
 PHP does not.
 It has web framework-like utilities baked into its standard library.

 The way a PHP application is served also makes more robust.
-If the request bombs, only that request bombs.
-There isn’t an application running that can crash out and needs to be restarted as you get with Ruby and Python.
+If a request bombs, only that request bombs.
+There isn’t an application running that can crash out and needs to be restarted as you get with Python.

 The widespread availability of resources, robust performance and speed and widespread community support makes PHP the programming language of choice when it comes to website and web application development.
 There are also a large number of frameworks available to facilitate faster application development using PHP like Laravel, Symfony and CodeIgniter.
 These make the development of responsive websites and applications easier and faster.

-Python and Ruby also have powerful frameworks that ramp up the software development life cycle.
-Python has Django, Flask, Pyramid, etc. while Ruby on Rails is the most popular Ruby framework apart from Sinatra and Padrino.
+Python also has powerful frameworks that ramp up the software development life cycle like Django, Flask, Pyramid, etc.

 The choice at the end of the day comes down to what your actual project requirements are!

-If you are looking to hire PHP developers to launch your experience-rich and responsive website or web app, feel free to request a quote from us.
-Our team of award-winning and highly qualified PHP developers would partner with you in successful development and deployment of your website.
+If you are looking to hire PHP or Python developers to launch your experience-rich and responsive website or web app, feel free to request a quote from us.
+Our team of award-winning and highly qualified PHP and Python developers would partner with you in successful development and deployment of your website.